 ua-pathpβpath : β {A B : Type β} (e : A β B) {x : A} {y : B} β PathP (Ξ» i β ua e i) x y β e .fst x β‘ y ua-pathpβpath e p i = ua-unglue e i (p i)

-In the other direction, we have ua-glue,
+In the other direction, we have ua-glue

-which expresses that a path e .fst x β‘ y
+that a path e .fst x β‘ y

-x β‘ y
+implies that x β‘ y

 over ua e

 .
-For the type of ua-glue, suppose that we have a partial
+For the type of ua-glue

 defined on the left endpoint of the interval, together with an extension